-The problem for those over 70 1/2 is that these additional distributions will likely cause you to pay more taxes and could even push you into a higher tax bracket.
+The problem for those over 70 1/2 is that these additional distributions can cause you to pay more taxes and could even push you into a higher tax bracket.
 So, is it possible to prevent the additional tax?
-One way retirees can lower their taxes is to increase their itemized deductions on their tax return, but that’s not as easy as it once was.
+One way any taxpayer can lower their taxes is to increase their itemized deductions on their tax return, but that’s not as easy as it once was.

 Prior to the Tax Cuts and Jobs Act of 2017, the standard deduction was $6,350 for an individual and $12,700 for a married couple filing jointly.1 For those that made notable charitable contributions, it was more common to surpass those standard deduction amounts, allowing those givers to itemize their deductions.

 What is a QCD?

-A QCD is a direct transfer of funds from an IRA custodian, payable to a qualified charity, as described in the QCD Provision in the Internal Revenue Code.3 But, why is this even a big deal?
-The beauty of a QCD is that it allows you to take the standard deduction, but still get credit for your charitable contributions, which would ultimate lower your taxable income, and lower your taxes.
+A QCD is a direct transfer of funds from an IRA custodian, payable to a qualified charity, as described in the QCD Provision of the Internal Revenue Code.3 But, why is this even a big deal?
+The beauty of a QCD is that it allows you to take the standard deduction, but still get credit for your charitable contributions, which would ultimately lower your taxable income, and lower your taxes.

 What are the Rules?

 Like any other favorable tax break out there, it comes with rules and restrictions that need to be followed.
-They are:
+They are:3, 4

-- You must be at least 70 ½ years old at the time you request a QCD3
+- You must be at least 70 ½ years old at the time you request a QCD

-- QCDs carry the same deadline as RMDs, which is generally December 31st of each year3
+- QCDs carry the same deadline as RMDs, which is generally December 31st of each year

-- Distributions must go directly from the custodian to a qualified charity, meaning that checks need to be made payable to the charity, not to you, the IRA owner3
+- Distributions must go directly from the custodian to a qualified charity, meaning that checks need to be made payable to the charity, not to you, the IRA owner

 - Distributions must come from an IRA and not from a 401k (SEP and SIMPLE IRAs only allowed if they are not active and receiving employer contributions)